 How to get to Durbuy

-Durbuy can be easily visited as a day trip from Brussels, Liege or Luxembourg.
-Truth is, however, that Durbuy is a destination in its own right and you could easily spend several days to a week here exploring all that the area has to offer families.
+Durbuy can be easily visited as a day trip from Dinant, Brussels, Liege or Luxembourg.
+The truth is, however, that Durbuy is a destination in its own right and you could easily spend several days to a week here exploring all that the area has to offer families.

 Durbuy is best visited by car; you can get a train from Brussels to one of the neighbouring towns but then you are reliant on buses to get around.
 Either bring your car over from the UK, travelling via the Eurotunnel, or hire a car in Brussels.
 You’ll also want a car to explore the area.